Divorce FAQ

 What is a Contested Divorce in Alabama?

-A contested divorce is basically the opposite of an uncontested divorce.
+A contested divorce is the opposite of an uncontested divorce.
 It’s a situation where the parties cannot reach an agreement on one or more matters regarding their divorce.
-In a contested divorce each party will be represented by their own attorney.
+In a contested divorce each party will be represented by their attorney.
 Contested divorces are much more expensive for both parties.

 Does Alabama recognize common-law marriages?